spkvfx/creative_coding-work/120-work/final/readme.md

 ####Maximum Particle Count
 It became very apparent to me that I needed some way to control the total number of points in a pointcloud to prevent crashing since some configurations would lead to tightly clustered points that rapidly spawn children.

 I initially prototyped this within the nursery() function, but eventually moved this feature into the Pointcloud class itself.
 By default, Pointclouds have a maximum count of 5000 points, at which point no new points are added.

+####Line Width
+I knew pretty early on I wanted the speed of points to influence the stroke width, with faster moving points having a smaller stroke.
+I tried a few methods using map(), but ultimately used an approximate sigmoid function of speed with scale and offset.

+####Conclusion
+Overall this project was deceptively difficult.
+I knew that I had a lot of work to get everything up and running, but I definitely under-estimated the logistics involved with getting all of my classes to talk to one another without breaking them or making them intrinsically tied to one another.
+Overall I probably did spend about three times as much effort on this project that I did on the typical weekly assignment.
+However, most of this was involved with goals that are not neccesarily visible in this example.

+Nonetheless, I am happy with the project and the product, and I feel my overall understanding of topics such as code reuse and modularity have improved.